 JOHN: Well, I’m going to have to stop.
 It’s 8:30 and –

 JOHN: You got a real short one?

-QUESTIONER: I’ve heard Jesus called Rose of Sharon.
-Could you elaborate and from all the Bible classes I’ve even been to I’ve never been able to know where that comes from.
+AUDIENCE: I’ve heard Jesus called the Rose of Sharon.
+Could you elaborate?
+From all the Bible classes I’ve ever been to ever, I’ve never been able to know where that comes from.

 JOHN: The Rose of Sharon.
-Song of Solomon 2 isn’t it?
+Song of Solomon 2, isn’t it?
 Song of Solomon 2, I think.

-QUESTIONER:In Hebrews 1:5 it says, “For which of the angels did he ever say,'thou art my son?'"
-But I want to ask you in Job 38:7,
+AUDIENCE: Hi.
+In Hebrews 1:5 it says, “For which of the angels did he ever say, ‘Thou art my Son.’”
+What I want to ask is, in Job 38:7.

-QUESTIONER: Who are the sons of God?
+AUDIENCE: Job, who are the sons of God?

-QUESTIONER: Thank you.
+AUDIENCE: Thank you.

-JOHN: Okay.
-Well that’s great.
-We had a good time and some good questions tonight didn't you think?
+JOHN: Okay, well, that’s great.
+We had a good time, and some good questions tonight.
+Didn’t you think?
 Let’s stand for prayer.

 Thank You our blessed Father for the good fellowship we’ve had tonight.
 How refreshing it is to bein Your Word and with Your people.
 We thank You so much that Your Word speaks to us and it’s so exciting, Lord, to know that it can be applied in our daily living.
 We thank You for what is evidenced tonight of the hunger and the study of the Word of God in the hearts of these people.
 Continue to refresh us day by day as we spend time in your Word, and we’ll praise you, in Christ name.
 Amen.